TTC’s vintage streetcar a great way to see harbourfront on Sundays

 • PCC stands for Presidents’ Conference Committee.

-• The PCC streetcar era began in 1938 when the first PCC rolled into service on St. Clair streetcar route.
+• The PCC streetcar era began in 1938 when the first PCC rolled into service on the St. Clair streetcar route.

 • The original 140-car order of PCC streetcars (the largest order in North America in 1938) cost the TTC $3 million.
 By 1945, 290 of the “streamliners” were running on most routes in Toronto.